- What is Sukiyaki?

 The history of sukiyaki goes back to the 1860’s when beef started to be imported from the U.S. Although Japanese ate fish, there was a law that they could not eat meat.
 This law started when Buddhism was introduced to Japan in the 7th century and continued up to the 19th century.
 This is based on the Buddhist philosophy of not killing animals.
 Although during the 19th century beef was imported from Korea and the U.S., it was just meant for western expats living in the port cities of Japan.
 At the end of 19th century the law against eating meat was lifted when western influence in Japan started to grow stronger.
 In the beginning, Japanese were not very fond of the meaty smell, so they started cooking beef in a pot with miso (soy bean curd paste) to erase the meaty aroma.
 As the quality of beef increased and people got used to this new dish, seasonings like soy sauce, sugar and sake were added to the beef and that is how sukiyaki was born.

 Just like any other Japanese dishes, the seasoning and cooking styles differ by region.
 The major two styles are Kanto style and Kansai style.
 The difference of these two styles will be the way how they prepare the warishita (sauce).
-Warishita is a term used in the Japanese culinary world that technically means adding condiments to make the base for the seasoning, which is a combination of soy sauce, sugar, mirin (sweet sake), cooking sake and a dashi broth made from shiitake mushroom, kelp or dried tuna flake.
+Warishita is a term used in the Japanese culinary world that technically means adding condiments to make the base for the seasoning, which is a combination of soy sauce, sugar, mirin (sweet cooking sake), cooking sake and a dashi broth made from shiitake mushroom, kelp or dried tuna flake.
 Kanto is a region that includes Tokyo and its six surrounding prefectures.
 In the Kanto style sukiyaki, you will have your warishita (sauce) pre-mixed and bring it to a boil and then add the ingredients such as beef, tofu and vegetables.
 On the other hand, in Kansai region that includes Osaka and its six surrounding prefectures, you start off with grilling your meat in the pot, and as it browns you add sugar to it.
 After the meat is cooked, you start adding other sauces and seasonings then your ingredients.
 But you don’t need to worry about these different styles when you use a store bought sukiyaki sauce.
 Just add the sauce in your pot and cook away!

 Popular Sukiyaki Sauce Brands

-For those who do not have all the items needed to make sukiyaki, you can get sukiyaki sauces at your local Asian or Japanese supermarkets.
+For those who do not have all the items needed to make sukiyaki, you can get sukiyaki sauces at your local Asian or Japanese grocery stores.
 If you don’t cook Japanese food too often, this could be a better way to go.
 On top of that, these sauces are also great for marinating meats for a barbecue, to put on steamed vegetables, or even as a condiment for French fries!
 Don’t be scared to experiment, use your sauce!

 Kikkoman Sukiyaki Sauce

 Kikkoman is the leading soy sauce company, and was founded in 1917 in Japan.
 With 100 years of experience in the soy sauce manufacturing business their Sukiyaki Sauce is made of naturally brewed high-quality soy sauce, mirin (sweet cooking sake) and sugar.
-Kikkoman sauces will be widely available in your local supermarkets.
+Kikkoman sauces will be widely available in your local grocery stores.

 Product Info & Photo Credit: http://www.kikkomanusa.com/homecooks/